laistdomiciano/webeet/decisions.md

 # Ideas for improvement (if I had more time):

-- Include more doc strings
 - Create a better database for the characters
   - Deploy database
-- Include more tests
+- Include more tests:
+  -
 - Create a UI - work on the Frontend